srid/neuron/doc/Guide/Plugins/Tags/Tag Queries.md

 ## Hierarchical tags

-Queries can also link to zettels whose [[tags]] match a glob pattern.
+Queries can also link to zettels whose [[Tags]] match a glob pattern.
 Two kinds of patterns in particular are noteworthy:

 1. **Simple globs**: Simple globs (`*`) can be used to query all tags at a particular level in the hierarchy.
 For instance, `[[z:zettels?tag=science/*]]` will link to all zettels tagged "science/physics" *and* "science/biology", but *not* "science/physics/kinematics".